Ben Pringle

-Benjamin Philip Pringle (born 25 July 1988) is an English professional footballer who plays as a midfielder for UAE Second Division League club Precision.
+Benjamin Philip Pringle (born 25 July 1988) is an English football manager and former midfielder who is the head coach for UAE Second Division League club Precision.

 He has notably played for Derby County, Rotherham United, Fulham and Preston North End with further spells in the Football League with Torquay United, Ipswich Town, Oldham Athletic, Grimsby Town, Tranmere Rovers, Gillingham and Morecambe.
 Prior to his professional career he had played at non-League level for Newcastle Blue Star, Morpeth Town and Ilkeston Town.

 Early life

 Pringle was born and raised in Whitley Bay, Tyne and Wear.

 Career

 Early career

 Pringle started his career at Wallsend Boys Club, before joining the youth system at West Bromwich Albion.

 After being released by West Bromwich Albion, he joined Non League side Newcastle Blue Star before a spell at Morpeth Town.

 Ilkeston Town

 In 2008 joined Ilkeston Town.
 At Ilkeston he made a total of 54 competitive first team appearances, scoring 6 goals.